The Steamie

-Louise McCarthy and Fiona Wood in The Steamie at the Hydro (2019).

-Fiona Wood singing "Big Picture" at the SSE Hydro (2019).

 In 2022 the first authorised drag staging of the play was presented at the Britannia Panopticon Music Hall in Glasgow.
 This production was directed by Finlay McLay and starred Stewart W Fraser / Sally Starshine as Mrs Culfeathers, Grant F Kidd / Auntie Effie as Magrit, James T Smith / Nomi Divine as Doreen, Jim Dickson as Dolly and Kirsty Whyte / Roxy Stardust as Andy.
 In 2023 the drag production embarked on a Scottish national tour with the majority of the 2022 cast, with Darren Brownlie replacing Jim Dickson as Dolly.